Defensive Driving in Texas

 - Failing to stay and provide your information and assistance after your involvement in an accident.

 - For a violation within a construction zone with workers present.

 Dismissing a ticket will also prevent your car insurance rates from increasing as a result of your citation and you'll remove points from your driving record.
 Check with the Texas DMV to check how many times you can complete this course to dismiss a traffic ticket.

 For more information about driving record points, please refer to our Point System in Texas page.

-If your auto insurance provider offers a discount for completing a defensive driving course, then this defensive driving course can be used to complete requirements mandated by your insurance carrier.
+If your auto insurance provider offers a discount for completing a defensive driving course, then a course can be used to complete requirements mandated by your insurance carrier.

 Always check with your car insurance provider first BEFORE enrolling in a course.
-In some cases, your insurance company may not offer discounts for completing traffic school.
+In some cases, your insurance company may not offer discounts for completing traffic school/defensive driving.